How to Create a WordPress Child Theme

 The problem is that modifying a theme even slightly prevents you from updating it to a newer version in the future, because if you do try to update, you lose all your changes.

-Child themes solve this by allowing you to use all of the functionality of your chosen theme while allowing you to update it without the fear of losing your modifications.
+If you’re working with a theme from the WordPress repository or a theme you purchase on Themeforest that doesn’t Child themes allow you to use all of the functionality of your chosen theme while making updates without the fear of losing your modifications.

 In today’s Weekend WordPress Project, I’ll explain why you should be using a child theme and how you can get the job done.